iamkroot/python-tutorials/argparse/Parsing Command Line Arguments in Python.md

 This doesn't do anything, as our script is nearly empty :P.

 But the `argparse` does have some built-in defaults.
-It adds the help message, and gives an error for unrecognized arguments (which is everything except `help`, by default).
+It adds the help message, and gives an error for unrecognized arguments (which is everything except `help` for now).
 ```bash
 $ python downloader.py --help
 usage: downloader.py [-h]